unsplash/datasets/DOCS.md

 | anonymous_user_id             | Anonymous user ID |
 | conversion_country            | Country code of the device geolocation |

-## 5 - colors.tsv
+## 5 - colors.csv

 *Note: The coverage and score data comes from a 3rd party AI*

-The `colors.tsv` dataset has one row per major color present in the photo.
+The `colors.csv` dataset has one row per major color present in the photo.
 The dataset tells which colors are contained within a photo, their coverage as a percentage, and a score for how in focus the color is.

 | Field                     | Description |
 |---------------------------|-------------|